FIN-021: Internal Control

 - Adhere to prescribed policies and compliance with federal and state regulations.

-- Acting ethically and setting a tone within the organization for ethical conduct and integrity (see University Code of Ethics and Statement of Purpose.
+- Adhering to the University Code of Ethics and Statement of Purpose.

 - Communicating institutional information (e.g., financial reporting, performance metrics, etc.) properly and in a timely manner, and granting access to financial information only for appropriate business uses.

-- Protecting assets, including data, equipment, supplies, inventory, and cash from unauthorized access or theft.
+- Safeguarding assets, including data, equipment, supplies, systems, inventory, and cash from unauthorized access, damage, or theft.

-The University Comptroller is responsible for the promulgation of policies and procedures directed toward the establishment of good internal control.
+The Associate Vice President for Financial Operations, the Controller for the Medical Center, and the Controller for the College at Wise are responsible for the promulgation of policies and procedures directed toward the establishment of good internal control.

 The University's internal auditors, in their periodic reviews of departments and activities, will review the system of internal control and make recommendations for improvements.